AGH-CEAI/teleop2servo/README.md

 * Clean shutdown with Ctrl+C

 ## Run
+> ⚠️ **IMPORTANT:**
+> Make sure MoveIt Servo is running and the terminal window has focus.
+>
+> For more details, see: https://github.com/AGH-CEAI/aegis_ros/tree/humble-devel/aegis_moveit_config

 ### For gamepad input
 > **Note:**
 > Make sure the ROS 2 joy package is installed, e.g.: